Few living writers anywhere in the world have travelled as extensively or gone to as many extremes for a story as Dr Jeff McMullen AM.

 He covered the military coup against Salvador Allende in Chile and the major political story of his era, the Watergate scandal and the impeachment proceedings against President Richard Nixon.

-Later, as a roving reporter for ‘Four Corners’ based in New York, he travelled through the old Soviet Empire as it crumbled and produced a trilogy of documentaries from the war zones of Central America, winning a United Nations Media Peace Prize.
-His film making about the impact of colonization and displacement of Indigenous people began in the Amazon and North America.
+Later, as a roving reporter for ‘Four Corners’ based in New York, he travelled through the old Soviet Empire as it crumbled and produced a trilogy of documentaries from the war zones of Central America, winning a United Nations Media Peace Prise.
+His film making about the impact of colonisation and displacement of Indigenous people began in the Amazon and North America.

 On Sixty Minutes McMullen turned his cameras on the inequity and lack of health and education afforded to Aboriginal Australians.
 As CEO (gratis) of Ian Thorpe’s Fountain for Youth, Jeff McMullen has spent the last seven years helping build an alliance of people determined to achieve improvements in the health and education of aboriginal children.